nn3un/Show-Your-Work/README.md

 Once an editor tab is opened with a .py file, the 'Start Logging Edits' button creates or updates a CSV file named '<filename>.csv' located in the same directory as the original file.
 The button disappears after the first press, as to avoid multiple logging of the same event.<br />

 The 'Generate Zip for Submission' button creates a zip file named '<filename>_log.zip' in the current directory, which contains a text version of the original file, as well as the CSV log file.
-It only appears if the file is .py that has a log running.<br />
+It only appears if the file is .py and has a log running.<br />

-The 'Generate Original from Log' button generates a txt file that uses the CSV log file to replicate the original into a file named '<filename>_currentVersion.txt', also located in the same directory as the original.
-Same as the 'Generate Zip for Submission' button, this button requires a .py file and its associated log file to be visible.<br />
+The 'Generate Original from Log' button generates a txt file that uses the CSV log file to replicate the original into a file named '<filename>_currentVersion.txt', also located in the same directory as the original (mostly here for testing purposes).
+Like the 'Generate Zip for Submission' button, this button requires a .py file and its associated log file to be visible to the user.<br />